 Passenger terminal demand forecasts are used to identify the number of scheduled and charter aircraft that may be on the ground at one time.
 Alaska Airlines' Q400 service requires apron space in front of the passenger terminal building to load passengers, luggage and cargo.
 When loading and unloading, Alaska Airlines passengers walk across the apron to and from the terminal building.
-For this reason, the distance from the Alaska Airlines passenger exposure to weather elements and the amount of time passengers spend on the apron.
+For this reason, the distance from the Alaska Airlines parking position to the terminal building doors should be kept as short as possible to minimize passenger exposure to weather elements and the amount of time passengers spend on the apron.

 Airport management staff has observed that during the college football season, it is not uncommon for two charter aircraft (typically Airbus A319/320/321 and Boeing 737 series) to be on the apron at one time.
 In instances where the University of Idaho and Washington State University both have home football games, there can be two charter aircraft on the ground at one time from Friday evening to Saturday evening, depending on the game time.
 These aircraft take up space that would otherwise be used for scheduled commercial aircraft and require space to power out of the parking positions.
-A key difference between scheduled and charter aircraft is that the charter aircraft require more apron space for both parking and a larger turning radii.
+A key difference between scheduled and charter aircraft is that the charter aircraft tend to be larger, with more powerful engines and a larger turning radii.
 This means that the charter aircraft require more apron space for both parking and maneuvering.